MaNemoj01/inspire-me/README.md

 *Daily dose of inspiration quotes provided by [ZenQuotes API](https://zenquotes.io/) and images by [Unsplash](https://unsplash.com/).*

-> Knowing others is wisdom, knowing yourself is enlightenment.
+> Be regular and orderly in your life, so that you may be violent and original in your work.
-> -- Lao Tzu
+> -- Gustave Flaubert